choo

 })

-create an extra button to handle a subtract event.
+In your create-choo-app create an extra button to handle a subtract event.

-add a handler to update your data.
+Then, in your store.js add a handler to update your data.

 Exercise 2